 Helping government do more.

-Fruitful Communities provides a framework for you to convert all those grassy, resource-intensive public spaces and convert them to Productive Urban Landscapes (PULs) that provide your community with green jobs, a permanent solution to food insecurity, and a community outreach and education platform for underserved and underprivileged youth.
+Fruitful Communities provides a framework for you to convert all those grassy, resource-intensive public spaces and convert them to Productive Urban Landscapes (PULs) that provide your community with green jobs, a regenerative solution to food insecurity, and a community outreach and education platform for underserved and underprivileged youth.

 The green jobs revolution is here, and with more federal and state investment than ever before, Fruitful Communities provides city and county governments with the chance to grow green collar jobs locally, while also providing residents with beautiful, edible, and productive spaces.